Mateuszd6/program-luncher/README.md

-# Fast aplication luncher for linux.
+# Old version of my program luncher for x11 desktop.

-Currently it is not a luncher 'for linux' but rather for i3 only (because of i3-sensible-terminal call) but I still work on it...
-From time to time.
+Written in pure C on top of Xlib.